onthelookout/python/README.md

 # python
-Python Coding Training
+On The Lookout

-My own little Git space to learn to code
+My own little tiny bit of world to code in